Burleigh (Ellicott City, Maryland)

 In November 1976 the county executive, Edward L. Cochran, commissioned a $35,000 survey by Resource Management Associates Inc. to analyze 600 acre of the manor property for a landfill site at a set contract price of $2,250,000, but a task force recommendation led to a site selection in Marriottsville.
-In 1979 A historical survey was conducted, listing the owner as Maple Lawn developer Stewart J Greenbaum.
+In 1979, a historical survey was conducted, listing the owner as Maple Lawn developer Stewart J Greenbaum.
 In 1982 Burleigh was listed on the National Register of Historic Places.
 In 1987, the wife of former County Executive Cochran listed Burleigh Manor and 15 surrounding acres for sale for $750,000.

+In 1988, it was purchased for $565,000 by the Reynolds family who lived in the home until 2003.

+In 2012, the home was purchased by the family of Lisa Davis and Dr. Lawrence J. Cheskin.
+Today, the family manages a small animal sanctuary and "eco-retreat" at the site.

+Middle school

+In 1992, the Burleigh Manor Middle School was opened on the former grounds of Burleigh, with the school's name honoring the estate.
+As of 2025, it was ranked the fifth best school in Maryland.